rust-lang/rfcs/text/0000-community-banner-server.md

 ## Constant recurring messaging: banners

 We're already, in the hiding, employing banner-like structures for this: for example, the main rust-lang page has a section that constantly presents a different language feature, forever and ever.
-Banners are an appropriate place for recurring messaging: they are always at the same place, they can hold different content and they can be placed at different locations.
+Banners are an appropriate place for recurring messaging: they are always at the same place and they can hold changing content.
+Still, they can be flexibly integrated into a website by the owner of the site themselves, allowing them to be displayed at an appropriate place.
+Care should be taken that they integrate nicely into a page.

 Banners have a bad rep because they are usually employed in a very intrusive fashion and don't give much context, but that doesn't make them a generally bad thing.
 Relevant banners are helpful and welcome, but great care must be taken to keep them relevant.
 Great care must be taken to optimize the "wow, today I learned"-factor high and keep the annoyance of people that already know about the thing down.